Trending among many popular social media platforms, the concept of “clean eating” has taken off in the mainstream media in multiple forms.

 When following a food trend, like “clean eating” becomes an obsession, it is important to take a clear look at what might be happening in order to help prevent more serious issues from erupting.

-About the Author: Crystal is a Masters-level Registered Dietitian Nutritionist (RDN) with a specialty focus in eating disorders, maternal/child health and wellness, and intuitive eating.
-Combining clinical experience with a love of social media and writing, Crystal serves as the Special Projects Coordinator for Eating Disorder Hope/Addiction Hope, where her passion to help others find recovery and healing is integrated into each part of her work.
+Crystal Karges, MS, RDN, IBCLC is a Masters-level Registered Dietitian Nutritionist (RDN) with a specialty focus in eating disorders, maternal/child health and wellness, and intuitive eating.
+Combining clinical experience with a love of social media and writing, Her passion is to help others find recovery and healing is integrated into each part of her work.

 The opinions and views of our guest contributors are shared to provide a broad perspective of eating disorders.
 These are not necessarily the views of Eating Disorder Hope, but an effort to offer discussion of various issues by different concerned individuals.

 We at Eating Disorder Hope understand that eating disorders result from a combination of environmental and genetic factors.
 If you or a loved one are suffering from an eating disorder, please know that there is hope for you, and seek immediate professional help.